brennv/openshiftv3-training/beta-4-setup.md

-exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of the master.
+exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of setting the following up on the master.

-As `root` on the master:

-1. Ensure that nfs-utils is installed (**on all systems**):
+Ensure that nfs-utils is installed (**on all systems**):

         yum install nfs-utils

+Then, as `root` on the master:

-2. Create the directory we will export:
+1. Create the directory we will export:

         mkdir -p /var/export/vol1
         chown nfsnobody:nfsnobody /var/export/vol1
         chmod 700 /var/export/vol1

-3. Edit `/etc/exports` and add the following line:
+1. Edit `/etc/exports` and add the following line:

         /var/export/vol1 *(rw,sync,all_squash)

-4. Enable and start NFS services:
+1. Enable and start NFS services:

         systemctl enable rpcbind nfs-server
-        systemctl start rpcbind nfs-server nfs-lock nfs-idmap
+        systemctl start rpcbind nfs-server nfs-lock
+        systemctl start nfs-idmap

 Note that the volume is owned by `nfsnobody` and access by all remote users is "squashed" to be access by this user.
 This essentially disables user